Without proof of value, you may never collect any insurance

 won't be reimbursed a penny, unless you get a third party expert to

 swear this is how much the item is worth.
 Since it's in a zillion

-pieces and is worth zero, good luck finding such an expert.
+pieces and is worth zero, you are now late to the game of finding such an expert.

 Getting items privately appraised in writing for every sale is impossible for most of us.
 So sell